 Attribute Description Default value Name The time in seconds before any test is considerated as un- timeOut known.
-Set it to 🧕 to disable the time-out.
-60 The required level to output messages from the test suite. verboseLe V ^o Can be one of those values: error, warning, info, info verbose, debug. nonontNom The final report name (without extension). tootowite menort reportNam ^e The extension of the custom properties for each test.
-For in- testsuite-report customPro Stance, Hits set to .options, a test named xxx/Test1. .properties class will be associated with xxx/Test1.options.
+Set it to  to disable the time-out.
+60 The required level to output messages from the test suite. verboseLe Vecan be one of those values: error, warning, info, info verbose, debug.
+The final report name (without extension). reportNam testsuite-report customPro The extension of the custom properties for each test.
+For in- .properties Custonii 10 pertiesEiftensien to .options , a test named xxx/Test1. . proper cies class will be associated with xxx/Test1.options.
 If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript .
-If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value.
-The properties to apply to every test of the test suite.
-Those no common properties commonPro options might be overridden by the custom properties of each test.
-If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file.
-The build label. timestamp of when the test suite label was invoked.
-The name of the current tested product.
-TestColte productNa TestSuite j∨m The location of your Java VM to start the test suite (the java.home location if the property J harnessScript is called as is: [jvm] [] -buildfile [harnessScript]). is set, java otherwise.
-The arguments to pass to the Java VM started for each test.
-None. jvmargs The arguments to pass to the Java vin Started for each lest.
-NUTE.
-The name of the Ant property in which the path of the testsuite RennaltFilePort as the state of the second s testsuite.report.file [reportName].xml The name of the Ant property in which is store the path of the testsuite RenortDipProtherfinal report.
-Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite result of the test suite (true or false), depending if every tests successfully passed the test suite or not.
+If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. o o mm o n D n o The properties to apply to every test of the test suite.
+Those no common properties CommonPro options might be overridden by the custom properties of each test.
+If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file. label The build label. timestamp of when the test suite Taper was invoked. www.edu.edu.edu.edu.edu.edu.edu.edu.edu.edu The name of the current tested product.
+TeetCuite productNa TestSuite j∨m The location of your Java VM to start the test suite (the java.home location if the property J V III harnessScript is called as is: [jvm] [] -buildfile is set, java otherwise. [harnessScript]). jvmargs The arguments to pass to the Java VM started for each test.
+None.
+J 4 1101 83 The name of the Ant property in which the path of the testsuite Refinalt report is estored.
+Path is [outputDir]/[label]/ testsuite.report.file [report Name].xml The name of the Ant property in which is store the path of the testsuite Reflectory of the final report.
+Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite Result of the test suite (true or false), depending if every tests successfully passed the test suite or not.
 Ignored tests do not affect this result.